 We saw that small-cap value funds got really damaged by the pandemic, dropping by more than 40%.

-But since then, small-cap value has rebounded the most, growing nearly 100% in 2021 alone.
+But since then, small-cap value has rebounded the most, growing nearly 100% in 2021 alone and not collapsing nearly as much as tech stocks since.

 So if you are young and ambitious and want to invest in risky companies and have a long investment horizon, consider small-cap value.